tuongphantrue/apps-gone-free-emailer/README.md

 list, tolerates any one of them failing, and dedupes apps by App Store id across sources.
-To add a second site, write a `parse_<site>(html) -> [{"id", "name", "icon", "url", "price_label"}, ...]` function (see `parse_igeeksblog()` for the shape - it deliberately doesn't depend on exact CSS class names, just link/heading structure, in case that's a useful pattern to copy) and append it to `SOURCES`.
+To add a second site, write a `parse_<site>(html) -> [{"id", "name", "icon", "url", "price_label"}, ...]` function (see `parse_igeeksblog()` for the shape) and append it to `SOURCES`.
+Worth grabbing real page source (view-source, not a text/markdown rendering of it) before writing the parser - see "Troubleshooting" below for exactly why that distinction mattered here.

 ## Notes